 10 things you didn’t know about the MTC

-The McLaren Technology Centre, home to McLaren Group and Vodafone McLaren Mercedes Formula 1 team, is world-renowned for its innovation in design and modern architecture.
+The McLaren Technology Centre, home to McLaren Group and McLaren Honda Formula 1 team, is world-renowned for its innovation in design and modern architecture.
 As the name suggests, the building represents a high-technology environment, which is exclusive to the McLaren Group companies, corporate partners and invited guests.

 Images of the McLaren Technology Centre tell a thousand words, but here are 10 additional things you might not have known about the MTC:

 1. Renowned architect Sir Norman Foster of Foster and Partners was responsible for the building’s design.
 He was also behind the new Wembley Stadium, the famous Gherkin in London, Hong Kong airport and the new Century Tower in Tokyo.

 2. The main frame of the MTC consists of more than 5,000 tonnes of steelwork, creating a space covering 57,000 square metres – large enough to house nine jumbo jets.

 3. The artificial lake surrounding the building contains 50,000 m³ of water.
 The water is pumped through heat exchangers which in turn cool the building and its electrics as well as dissipating the heat produced by the wind tunnel.

 4. At the far end of the building lies the 145 metre long wind tunnel.
 The team uses it for testing aerodynamic parts and set-ups.
 The tunnel is made of 400 tonnes of steel and uses a four metre wide fan that rotates at up to 600 rpm.